 If you are looking for something even more formal, perhaps at a bit higher level, you might enjoy this study guide from Beautiful Feet Books.
 Using great literature as a base and incorporating many ideas from the Principle Approach to homeschooling, History of the Horse is written for the 3rd-7th grade levels and covers horse anatomy, breed identification, basic sketching of horses, charting bloodlines, Bible memory verses regarding the horse, and other activities in 92 lessons.
 The study guide includes thought-provoking discussion questions, map work, and notebooking instructions.
 Highly recommended.

-Anatomy of a Hoof
+Anatomy of the Horse Hoof

 Horse Color Chart